 Make sure you’re in a quiet place and always always always personalise: use their name and company name throughout the video.
 Don’t forget to SMILE – it makes all the difference in the world.
 It doesn’t have to be perfect.
 In fact, authenticity is much more appealing than being robotic.

 Are you emailing the video straight to your prospect?
 If so, have you got a follow-up sequence in place?
-You can use sales automation software like HubSpot (did I mention we’re a HubSpot Diamond Partner?) to create sequences and nudge your prospects further through the sales pipeline.
+You can use sales automation software like HubSpot (did I mention that we're a HubSpot Diamond Partner?) to create sequences and nudge your prospects further through the sales pipeline.

 You need to think about what success looks like to you and how you’re going to monitor the success of your video.
 Decide on a strong call-to-action and envision the response that you want.
 If you’re sharing the video on your website or social media, ask a question in the video or caption to encourage people to engage with it and use a couple of relevant hashtags (if you’re sharing on social media) to help people find it.